 - Using masonry paint – One primary advantage of stucco is that it does not need frequent painting to maintain its color.
-If you want to change the color of your home, ensure you use durable masonry paint that does not only coat the stucco’s surface but penetrates through it.
-Painting may also prevent damage caused by wetness through covering and sealing small cracks that may pop-up as your home settles.
+If you want to change the color of your home, ensure you use durable masonry paint that not only coats the stucco’s surface but penetrates through it.
+Painting may also prevent damage caused by wetness as it covers and seals small cracks that may pop up as your home settles.

 - Keep stucco dry – As already mentioned, stucco does well in areas that are less wet.
 Places that are very damp tend to cause damage to it and result in cracking and peeling of stucco, particularly at the base of your home.

 - Remove stains – Scrub down stains with a scrub brush, warm water, and a mild bleach solution occasionally if you see stains showing on your stucco.
-This exercise will also fight mold and also leave your stucco attractive.
-Moreover, using a spray attachment (with PSI not exceeding 600) on a hose can help remove debris and dirt.
+This exercise will also fight mold and make your stucco more attractive.
+Moreover, using a spray attachment (with PSI not exceeding 600) on a hose can help remove light debris and dirt.

-Retrofitting a new properly drained surface is the best solution for stucco snow water intrusion into a wall assembly.
-Adding drainage plane material over the existing stucco effectively prevents snow water that forms during winter to enter into the wall assembly.
+Retrofitting a new properly drained surface is the best solution for stucco snow/water intrusion into a wall assembly.
+Adding drainage plane material over the existing stucco effectively prevents snow water that forms during winter to enter the wall assembly.

 Where retrofit of the stucco is not applicable, tipping the moisture balance in the wall back to the point where the concrete slab can safely store the incoming moisture may be possible.

 Other ways to reduce the rate of snow water intrusion through stucco during winter include:

 - Installation and restoration of coatings

 However, it should be noted that these methods are more of an amelioration than a correction.
 Moisture problems can always reoccur if the rate of snow water intake increases because of the aging of sealants or additional cracking.